 Jimmy's mom was the one who encouraged him to wrestle, and he carries that generational enthusiasm into his work.
 "I love it," Jimmy says.
 "You don't wake up one morning and say, 'I wanna wrestle an alligator.'
 You take it one step at a time, and hope that today isn't the day that you get your arm ripped off."

-Update: In 2011, Jimmy Riffle parlayed his gator wrestling expertise into a co-hosting gig on the Animal Planet series "Gator Boys."
+Update: Native Village closed as an attraction, but Jimmy Riffle parlayed his gator wrestling expertise into a co-hosting gig on the Animal Planet series "Gator Boys."